 European settlement service

-EU Settlement Scheme - Identity verification for applicants who don’t have an Android device with near field communication
+EU Settlement Scheme - Identity verification for applicants who don’t have an Android device with near field communication.

 This pilot is testing the application process that EU citizens will use when the scheme opens fully in 2019.
-Feedback about your experience will be used to make improvements to the process before the Scheme fully launches to the public by March 2019.
+Feedback about your experience will be used to make improvements to the process before the scheme fully launches to the public by March 2019.

-If your mobile phone or other device doesn’t have near field communication (NFC) and you are eligible to apply for settled status during the pilot phase, you can make an appointment to bring your ID document to us, where it can be scanned and verified for you.
+If your mobile phone or other device doesn’t have near field communication (NFC) and you are eligible to apply for settled status during the pilot phase, you can make an appointment to bring your identification document to us, where it can be scanned and verified for you.
 The purpose of the scan is to confirm your identity so that you will be able to make an application for settled status.

-If you are eligible to apply for settled status during the pilot phase and wish to book an appointment to use the EU Settlement Service, please telephone 0161 912 3026
+If you are eligible to apply for settled status during the pilot phase and wish to book an appointment to use the EU Settlement Service, please telephone 0161 912 3026.

 What to bring to your appointment

-- Your current valid biometric EU passport or valid biometric residence card.
+- Your current valid biometric EU passport or valid biometric residence card

-- A mobile phone that can receive text messages or a device that can receive email.
+- A mobile phone that can receive text messages or a device that can receive email

-Please note that making an application in this pilot is entirely voluntary.
+Making an application in this pilot is entirely voluntary.
 There will be no change to current rights under EU law until the end of the planned implementation period on 31 December 2020.